 Here are the most commonly used methods for IF:

 The 16/8 Method: This means fasting for 16 hours a day and having an eating window of 8 hours.
 Many people will not eat between 8 p.m. and 12 noon the next day.

 The 5/2 Method: With this regimen, you fast for 2 days per week.
 You can eat normally 5 days a week and eat small meals on the 2 days (say, 250-300 calories per meal).
 Eat healthily on your normal eating days, though!

-The Eat-Stop-Eat Method: This involves fasting for 24 hours once or twice a week.
+The Eat-Stop-Eat Method: This involves 24-hour fasts once or twice a week.
 It’s a tough one for many.

-The Alternate-Day Method: Here, you fast every other day, eating about 500 calories on fasting days.
+The Alternate-Day Method: With alternate-day fasting, you fast every other day, eating about 500 calories on fasting days.

 The Spontaneous Meal Skipping Method: This method doesn’t have a schedule.
 You skip meals when it works for you.